Cliff Compton: SmackDown! (2007–2008)

 At the beginning of 2008, the team suffered a series of losses.
-At WrestleMania XXIV in March, Deuce and Domino competed as singles competitors in a 24-man Interpromotional Battle Royal, in which the winner would face then ECW Champion Chavo Guerrero Jr. later that night; however, neither was able to win the match.
+At WrestleMania XXIV in March, Deuce 'n Domino competed as singles competitors in a 24-man Interpromotional Battle Royal, in which the winner would face then ECW Champion Chavo Guerrero Jr. later that night; however, neither was able to win the match.
 On the May 23 episode of SmackDown, Deuce 'n Domino parted ways with Cherry; WWE Diva Maryse would take over as the team's on-screen manager.

-On the June 20, 2008, episode of SmackDown, following a loss to Jesse and Festus, their second straight loss in two weeks, Deuce and Domino fought after the match, ending with Deuce laying out Domino with the Crack 'em in da Mouth.
+On the June 20, 2008, episode of SmackDown, following a loss to Jesse and Festus, their second straight loss in two weeks, Deuce 'n Domino fought after the match, ending with Deuce laying out Domino with the Crack 'em in da Mouth.
 Deuce then threw his jacket over Domino, dissolving their partnership.
 The split was then further cemented when Deuce was drafted to the Raw brand as part of the 2008 WWE Supplemental Draft.
 Following the draft, Domino was predominantly featured as an enhancement talent on SmackDown weekly.

 Domino's last television appearance was on the August 1 episode of SmackDown, when he suffered a loss to The Big Show.
-Compton was then released from his WWE contract on August 8, 2008.
+He was then released from his WWE contract on August 8, 2008 and took a hiatus from wrestling afterwards.